Click on the shirt to check out the largest selection of GAP and C&O Towpath tee shirts

 The best tires for the trail

-The trail can become soft after rain showers (which happens often in PA) and and thin tires can sink into the trail surface which makes each mile feel like two.
-Most people select a slightly wider tire (35mm+) which provides a smoother ride and doesn't tend to sink when the trail is soft.
+When the trail conditions are dry all tires work well.
+The trail surface will become softer after rain showers (which happens often in PA) and and thin tires (23mm-25mm) will sink into the trail surface.
+A bike loaded with gear is already harder to pedal than a bike with no gear so the last thing you want is for each mile feel like two miles.
+I recently upgraded my tires to a 40mm size which translates to about 1.5 inches.
+That size tire supports the loaded bike well and also gives me more traction on the slippery spots. offer Most people select a slightly wider tire (35mm+) which provides a smoother ride and doesn't tend to sink when the trail is soft.
 Hybrid tires or conservative mountain bike tires with just a little tread in the center and lugs on the edges to handle mud.

 padded bicycle shorts